 - Stefano Albrecht to attend Dagstuhl Seminar on Engineering Reliable Multiagent Systems

 - Stefano Albrecht awarded Royal Society Industry Fellowship

 - Call for Papers: Special Issue on Autonomous Agents Modelling Other Agents

-- New survey article published in Artificial Intelligence (arXiv version)
+- Survey on agents modelling other agents published in Artificial Intelligence (arXiv version)